besynnerlig/Fronius-Export-Limit-Setter/README.md

-# Fronius driver
+# Fronius Export Limit Setter

-This script sets the soft limit field on a fronius inverter.
+This script sets the soft export limit field on a fronius inverter.

 ## Setup